Makwan Amirkhani: Background

 Amirkhani was born in Kermanshah, Iran into a Kurdish family.
 The family fled from Iran to Iraq and settled in UNHCR's Al-Tash refugee camp.
 In the aftermath of the Iran–Iraq War, the family were resettled to Vaasa, Finland, around 1993.
 Growing up as a small-sized immigrant in Vaasa, Amirkhani was subjected to serious physical and mental bullying from daycare up until the upper comprehensive school.
 He moved with his family to Turku in 2004, where he went to the upper comprehensive school.
 Amirkhani moved to Kotka to study in a high school suited for students with professional sports aspirations.
 However, he dropped out of the school and moved back to Turku where he failed to graduate from high schools twice.
 Eventually on a third try, he was accepted to study in Pajulahti Sports Institute from where he graduated.

-He hails from an amateur wrestling background, having trained since a young age, competing for the Finnish national team; winning silver in the Finnish National Championship in Freestyle in 2010 and bronze in 2013 in Greco-Roman wrestling.
+His background is in amateur wrestling, having trained since a young age, competing for the Finnish national team; winning silver in the Finnish National Championship in Freestyle in 2010 and bronze in 2013 in Greco-Roman wrestling.

 Mixed martial arts career

+Early career

 Amirkhani began training in mixed martial arts at the age of 16 and had his first professional fight in 2010.
 Competing on the regional circuit solely in Finland, he compiled a record of 10–2, with eight finishes, all by submission and all in the first round, before signing with the UFC in December 2014.